OnkarBhattacharya/PortfolioForge/docs/firebase_production_audit_report.md

 ### 2.3 Authentication Security
 **Status:** ✅ **Well Implemented**
-- The authentication flow using Firebase Authentication is robust.
+- The authentication flow using Firebase Authentication is robust and correctly handles anonymous and permanent users.

 ### 2.4 API Security
 **Status:** ✅ **Resolved**
-**Finding:** API routes lacked CORS headers and rate-limiting placeholders.
+**Finding:** API routes lacked rate-limiting placeholders and explicit CORS headers.
-**Action Taken:** Added `Access-Control-Allow-Origin` and `Access-Control-Allow-Methods` headers to the API responses in `src/api/contact/route.ts` to enforce a CORS policy.
+**Action Taken:** Added placeholder comments for rate-limiting and explicit `Access-Control-Allow-Origin` and `Access-Control-Allow-Methods` headers to the API responses to enforce a CORS policy for production.

 ### 2.5 Sensitive Data Exposure
 **Status:** ✅ **Resolved**